cosmos/cips/README.md

 Cosmos Improvement Proposals (CIPs) describe standards for the Cosmos platform, including core protocol specifications, client APIs, and module and IBC standards.

-**Before you initiate a pull request**, please read the [CIP Process](./cips/process) process document.
+**Before you initiate a pull request**, please read the [CIP Process](./cips/process.md) document.
 Ideas should be thoroughly discussed prior to opening a pull request, such as on the [Cosmos Discussion Boards](https://github.com/orgs/cosmos/discussions/categories/cip) , or in a [GitHub issue in this repository](https://github.com/cosmos/cips/issues).
 CIPs should begin by copying the
 [cip-template](./cip-template.md).